nortizcode/100DaysOfCode/r1-log.md

 ### RID25
 Today I changed some stuff on my portfolio and worked on JavaScript.
 I also applied to a entry level web developer job.

+### RID26
+Little over a quarter way there.
+Today I continued working on JS